Max Penzel

 Max Penzel (born 1977) is a German cinematographer and director known for his work on feature films, documentaries, and commercials.
 A recipient of the Michael Ballhaus Award for emerging cinematographers, he has shot projects such as Strajk – Die Heldin von Danzig, Lights, and Tag 26.
 Penzel’s work has earned distinctions including the Bavarian Film Award, a nomination for the European Film Awards, and honours such as the German Design Award and the Grimme Award.
-Penzel currently resides in Singapore with his wife, Petya Blumbach, and their two children.
+Penzel currently resides in Singapore with his family.

 Education

 Penzel studied cinematography at the Deutsche Film- und Fernsehakademie Berlin (DFFB) between 1999 and 2005, including a scholarship year at the Łódź Film School in Poland.
 Among his mentors were Volker Schlöndorff, Michael Ballhaus, and Sławomir Idziak.

 Career

 Penzel’s early work included short films such as Tag 26 and The Date, with Tag 26 receiving the Grand Chameleon Award at the Brooklyn International Film Festival in 2003.

 Max Penzel working as a cinematographer during the filming of Tag 26 (2002).

 During his studies, he held a traineeship on Martin Scorsese’s Gangs of New York and collaborated with Volker Schlöndorff on the opera From the House of the Dead (2005).

 In 2005 he received the Michael Ballhaus Award, followed by the Bavarian Film Award for Best Cinematography (2nd Unit) in 2007 for his work on Strajk – Die Heldin von Danzig.
 In 2009, he was awarded a Villa Aurora Fellowship by the German Foreign Ministry.
 As part of his fellowship, he developed a feature film screenplay and a visual concept for a music documentary during a residency in Los Angeles.

 His later work has included serving as cinematographer on the feature documentary Paul Kalkbrenner – A Live Documentary (2010) and the Joyn mini-series Crews & Gangs (2019).